quicwg/base-drafts/draft-ietf-quic-http.md

 A CONNECT request MUST be constructed as follows:

-- The ":method" pseudo-field is set to "CONNECT"
+- The ":method" pseudo-header field is set to "CONNECT"
-- The ":scheme" and ":path" pseudo-fields are omitted
+- The ":scheme" and ":path" pseudo-header fields are omitted
-- The ":authority" pseudo-field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of {{?HTTP11}}))
+- The ":authority" pseudo-header field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of {{?HTTP11}}))